Q. Can I take CFPA classes as a non-major?

 Q. If I’m not a major, can I audition for:

 There are a variety of options to audition for dance productions as a major or non-major, including the twice-annual Cabaret variety show.
+Check the Dance Auditions page for upcoming opportunities.

 Q. Can I take studio art classes as a non-major?